noahehall/theBookOfNoah/0current/hashicorp/vault.md

 - use hcl, but it accepts json for ACLs
 - the default and root polices cant be deleted
-- describe enabled authorizations for paths,
+- describe enabled/disabled authorizations for paths,
 - you associate users & machines with policies, which authorize actions on paths
   - default: a common set of permissions assigned to all tokens by default
 - cmds like `list` needs access to the `sys` path
+- The only way to specify non-static paths in ACL policies: use globs (\*) at the end of paths.
+Or, use plus-sign (+) for a single directory wildcard matching.

 ```sh
 # Dev servers have version 2 of KV secrets engine mounted by default